 Dental bridges are recommended for one or more missing teeth.
 They are artificial teeth that use adjacent teeth as support to stay in place.
 They also help to stabilize the remaining teeth and prevent shifting or rotating.

 To fit the bridge properly, the adjacent teeth must be filed down.
 An impression will then be made that will be used to create your bridge.
 While your permanent bridge is being made, you will be fitted with a temporary one.
-Once the permanent bridge is ready, your temporary bridge will be removed and the permanent one is bonded to your teeth.
-A bridge can be constructed from gold, alloys, porcelain or a mixture of these.
+Once the permanent bridge is ready, your temporary bridge will be removed, and the permanent one will be bonded to your teeth.
+A bridge can be constructed from gold, alloys, porcelain, or a mixture of these.

-While a bridge can last for many years, they can become loose.
-How long a bridge last for largely depends on the health of your teeth, gum, and bone tissues supporting it.
-Thus, it’s essential to keep good oral hygiene … Click to go to the page of oral hygiene … .
+While a bridge can last for many years, it can become loose.
+How long a bridge last largely depends on the health of your teeth, gum, and bone tissues supporting it.
+Thus, it’s essential to maintain good oral hygiene … Click to go to the page of oral hygiene … .

-Dental crowns can help re-strengthen a damaged tooth and enhance its structure, alignment or function.
-Dental crowns are effective for restoring damaged, fractured or decayed teeth.
+Dental crowns are effective for restoring damaged, fractured, or decayed teeth.

 Dental crowns cover a damaged tooth’s entire surface.
-Crowns can be constructed from gold, alloys, ceramic or acrylic.
-Alloys are more durable and are often used for back teeth, while porcelain is popular due its natural appearance.
+Crowns can be constructed from gold, alloys, ceramic, or acrylic.
+Alloys are more durable and are often used for back teeth, while porcelain is popular due to its natural appearance.

 Other uses for crowns include: